| MAIN

 a few weeks it became really stressful!
 I spent each day searching for hotels

-Travel Industry Association of America (TIA) estimates that around 64 million
+Industry Association of America (TIA) estimates that around 64 million Americans

-Americans now research their travel options online, a statistic that continues
+now research their travel options online, a statistic that continues to grow every

-dozens of Web sites devoted to finding the best hotel rooms, the cheapest flights
+of Web sites devoted to finding the best hotel rooms, the cheapest flights and

-and everything in between, a new challenge is taking shape.
-Who do you trust to
+everything in between, a new challenge is taking shape.
+Who do you trust to help

-help you find the best deals and service?
-When it comes to quality, who do you
+you find the best deals and service?
+When it comes to quality, who do you believe?

 keep seeing stars and smiley faces," adds Kurz.
 "One Web site says a